 “Park is full of fleas and other biting bugs.
 Site is grass and crushed shells.
 When it rains the inside of your RV is a mess.”

 I can understand this, but there are always ways for a guest to deal with these things.
 The camper could have used personal bug spray regarding fleas (or maybe these were chiggers?) and biting bugs.
-As for the unpaved site, the RVer could have called and asked if the site was paved.
+As for the unpaved site, the RVer could have called and asked if the spot was paved.
 When it rains in most places, things get messy.
-It’s common to leave your shoes at the door, have towels or supplies by the door to help keep your RV clean.
+It’s common to leave your shoes at the door, have towels or supplies by the entrance to help keep your RV clean.
 Just saying.

 Manicured Beaches aren’t Real

 “Both beach access were extremely pitiful, having to cross 50-plus feet of seaweed, algae, and rocks before reaching a swimmable depth.
 I know the gulf is not the ocean but this was the worst access I’ve seen…Water HOT and stagnant due to being so shallow and near highway bridge, smelled like sewage, felt like wading through hot murky sewage and we had to wade through the smelly hot water for about 20 min before reaching decent water.
 Also very loud traffic noise from bridge.”

 I’m not sure why they would fault the campground about the shallow and rocky water on the gulf.
 It’s a natural environment, not a beach created by the RV park.
-Also, if the campers had looked on google maps or paid any attention to their directions, they would have noticed that the campground is directly off the interstate and highway bridge.
+A quick look on google maps or attention to the directions would have shown them the campground is directly off the interstate and highway bridge.
 Vehicles pass by day and night.
 Besides, this interstate is in the keys, and there’s no other route for traffic to take.

 “Management went fence happy.
 Every playground now has a fence.
 The large canal behind loop 300 got a fence.
 The pond by the dog run and volleyball court got a fence”